Got Menstrual Migraines? Here Are 7 Ways To Prevent & Ease Your Symptoms

 Migraines happen when your nervous system malfunctions and inflammation ramps up.
 For period-related migraines, hormone imbalances—specifically, estrogen—oftentimes contributes to the mayhem.

 Estrogen dominance—when a good hormone goes rogue and causes weight gain and other problems—during the premenstrual phase amps up those menstrual migraines.
 Low estrogen also crashes your feel-good serotonin, which dials up the pain that becomes worse around menstruation.
 If your migraines seem to hit mid-cycle or just before ovulation, this, too, can be a sign of estrogen overload.

-As a woman, you're more likely to get migraines once you hit puberty compared with men.
+As a woman, you're more likely to get migraines1 once you hit puberty compared with men.
 In fact, over 40% of women have at least one migraine by the time they reach their 50s.
-In one study, 20 women rated their pain levels as significantly higher during the menstrual and premenstrual phases than in the mid-menstrual and ovulatory phases.
+In one study, 20 women rated their pain levels as significantly higher during the menstrual and premenstrual phases2 than in the mid-menstrual and ovulatory phases.
 During those high-pain times, these women reported difficulty coping and experienced catastrophizing thoughts.

 Lots of things can trigger these migraines, including emotional, dietary, physical, environmental, and hormonal factors.
-Compared with other types of headaches, migraine sufferers are more likely to avoid noise, light, social activity, and physical activity.
+Compared with other types of headaches, migraine sufferers are more likely to avoid3 noise, light, social activity, and physical activity.
 Other symptoms of these day-wrecking headaches include throbbing pain (often on one side of the head) flashes of light or auras, nausea, vomiting, and sensitivities to sounds, light, and smell.